Python-SIP/sip/sphinx/directives.rst

 a Python exception.
 If a virtual C++ function does not have a handler the ``PyErr_Print()`` function is called.

-The handler is called after all tidying up has been completed and with the Python Global Interpreter Lock (GIL) released.
-Therefore the handler may change the execution path by, for example, throwing a C++ exception.
+The handler is called after all tidying up has been completed, with the Python Global Interpreter Lock (GIL) held and from the thread that raised the exception.
+If the handler wants to change the execution path by, for example, throwing a C++ exception, it must first release the GIL by calling :c:func:`SIP_RELEASE_GIL`.
+It must not call :c:func:`SIP_RELEASE_GIL` if the execution path is not changed.

-The following variable is made available to the handwritten code:
+The following variables are made available to the handwritten code:

 sipSimpleWrapper \*sipPySelf
     This is the class instance containing the Python reimplementation.

+sip_gilstate_t sipGILState
+    This is an opaque value that must be passed to :c:func:`SIP_RELEASE_GIL` in order to release the GIL prior to changing the execution path.

 For example::

     %VirtualErrorHandler my_handler
-        throw my_exception(sipPySelf);
+        PyObject *exception, *value, *traceback;

+        PyErr_Fetch(&exception, &value, &traceback);

+        SIP_RELEASE_GIL(sipGILState);

+        throw my_exception(sipPySelf, exception, value, traceback);
     %End

-.. seealso:: :fanno:`NoVirtualErrorHandler`, :fanno:`VirtualErrorHandler``, :canno:`VirtualErrorHandler`
+.. seealso:: :fanno:`NoVirtualErrorHandler`, :fanno:`VirtualErrorHandler`, :canno:`VirtualErrorHandler`